 Solange went on tour with Destiny’s Child as a backup dancer, collaborated with the likes of Lil’ Romeo and Lil Bow Wow, and in 2003, at age 16, she released her debut album, Solo Star.
 The upbeat R&B offering with reggae undertones features her work with The Neptunes and Timberland.
-“I still feel proud of that record, more so [than] the statement behind it.
-That was during the height of manufactured artists like Britney Spears and Christina Aguilera, but I was head strong about my ideas and [I am] as involved in the process as I am today.”
+“I still feel proud of that record, more so than the statement behind it.
+That was during the height of manufactured artists like Britney Spears and Christina Aguilera, but I was head strong about my ideas and was involved in the process as I am today.”

 The following year, she married her boyfriend Daniel Smith, a college football player, and gave birth to Daniel Julez Smith Jr. The young family moved to Idaho where she stayed out of the limelight to concentrate on motherhood.
 However within four years, she divorced, relocated to Los Angeles and released her second album, Sol-Angel and the Hadley St. Dreams.
 It was a soulful offering influenced by 1960s Motown and producers, Cee Lo Green and Mark Ronson.

 After two outings with two major labels, she admits that she felt “burned out” and disillusioned by mainstream music as her 2010 single, Fuck The Industry (Signed Sincerely), made abundantly clear to the public.
 As she grew into her 20s, her musical tastes took a more genre-frying direction away from the cookie cutter urban, pop star mould someone in her privileged position could have easily slotted into – and made a fortune from.
 Instead, she put out a cover of Stillness Is The Move by her pals, Dirty Projectors, and made the track, Flying Overseas with Theophilus London and her present co-writer/producer, Dev Hynes (Blood Orange, Lightspeed Champion and Test Icicles).